 Using a WordPress multisite network has advantages and disadvantages - which means you should carefully consider whether or not it is the right solution for you.

 A WordPress multisite installation is particularly worthwhile due to the significantly reduced administration effort for plugins and themes.
 This is because they can be installed or updated for all websites via a single dashboard.
 Hierarchical user levels are particularly worthwhile for institutions such as educational establishments.
 But more on that later.

 - backups for individual websites in a multisite network are very time-consuming

 - some plugins do not support a multisite network

-You may have noticed at this point that the disadvantages outweigh the benefits.
-Don't misunderstand: this simply means that WordPress Multisite requires targeted use, because these disadvantages can be avoided or are not even relevant for some applications.
-All in all, it is now clear that there are some particularly worthwhile applications, which are presented in more detail in the chapter "Decision support".
+You may have noticed at this point that the disadvantages outweigh the advantages.
+Don't get that wrong, as this only means that WordPress multisite requires a targeted use, because these disadvantages can be avoided or are not even relevant for some applications.
+All in all, it is now clear that there are some particularly worthwhile applications, which will be presented in more detail in the chapter "Decision support".

 "*" indicates required fields

 Although it is a widely supported feature of WordPress, there are two basic requirements for installing a WordPress multisite network.